mdolab/pygeo/doc/update_pygeo.rst

 The default values are 0, which represent no refinement of the input geometry object.
 These refinement parameters add knot points on the B-spline surfaces to ensure that the deformation of the geometry more closely matches the deformed wing used during the optimization.
 The refinement values can be provided as either integers, as is the case in this example, or as lists whose lengths match the number of surfaces in the geometry.
-Increasing the refinement will help create a closer match between the generated fiile and the mesh used during the optimization, but will increase the filesize.
+Increasing the refinement will help create a closer match between the generated fiile and the mesh used during the optimization, but will increase the file size.

 .. warning::
     Once the deformed geometry file is generated, check it against the deformed mesh from the optimization to ensure that they match.
     If there is a large difference between the two geometries, increase the refinement points and consider providing a more refined input file.

+    Additionally, it is possible that refinement points are skipped if they conflict with points that already exist in the geometry file.
+    In unique cases you may find your output geometry may have fewer refinement points than expected.

 Result
 ======